izotx/JMCFlexibleLayout/README.md

 <!--//[![Build Status][travis-image]][travis-url]-->
 <!--//[![Downloads Stats][npm-downloads]][npm-url]-->

 The collection view is a great UI element but it doesn't handle elements with various content sizes elegantly.
-But don't you fear that's where JMCFlexibleCollectionLayout comes to rescue.
-Based on customizable paramaters like spacing between cells, margins, and maximum row height calculates and displays a collection view grid.
+JMCFlexibleCollectionLayout based on customizable paramaters like spacing between cells, margins, and maximum row height calculates and displays a collection view grid.

 ![](iPadScreenshot.png)